May 24th, 2022

 Customer Service Requests

 When shoppers have been given excellent customer service, most are happy to leave a review.
-We always recommend that you request a review after you answer a product question, provide technical support, facilitate a return or satisfy an unhappy customer.
+We always recommend that you request a review immediately after you answer a product question, provide technical support, facilitate a return, or satisfy an unhappy customer.
+Don’t forget that every customer interaction is an opportunity to go above and beyond and showcase your exceptional service.

 What Makes a Good Review?